MrLawbreaker/Node.js-Twitch-Token-Generator/README.md

     ```https://your_host_url:your_port```

-    The application will also tell you
+    The application will also tell you the URL where it is running based on your configuration.

 6. **Enable HTTPS (Optional)**:
     For secure communication, configure HTTPS by providing valid SSL certificates in the `.env` file.